mariadb-edwardstoever/mariadb_schema_transporter/README.md

 /tmp/schema_transporter/mariabackupstream.gz
 ```

-Copy those files to the host where you want to duplicate the schema.
+Copy those files to the same directory on the host where you want to duplicate the schema.
 Again, assuming root@localhost connecting via unix socket, run the following command from the target directory:
 ```
 ./restore_schema.sh --target-schema=myduplicatedschema
 ```